-I captured 30 hares 73 times during July-September 2007.
-I captured 48 hares 71 times during January-March 2008.
-During summer, density estimates have thus far followed hypotheses 1) and 2) above (Figure 5).
+During summer, density estimates followed hypotheses 1) and 2) above (Figure 5).
 Specifically, hare densities were clearly highest in small lodgepole stands and quite low in medium lodgepole stands.
-Spruce/fir was intermediate in density.
-This pattern remained consistent between summer 2006 to summer 2007, although the absolute density of hares dropped considerably during summer 2007.
-Why this decline occurred is unclear, although disease outbreak, natural population cycles, and response to increased predation due to lynx reintroduction are possibilities.
+Spruce/fir was generally intermediate in density with the exception of the final summer.
+Telemetry data collected during this last sampling period suggests that many hares were present on spruce/fir sites, but were never caught.
+Therefore, I believe spruce/fir densities were much higher than actually measured during the final summer.
+While the relationship in density between stand types remained fairly constant throughout the study, the absolute density of hares dropped considerably from summer 2006 to summer 2007 and rebounded only slightly during summer 2008.
+It is unclear why this sharp decline occurred, although disease outbreak, natural population cycles, and response to increased predation due to lynx reintroduction are possibilities.
 Note that even the highest densities recorded here correspond to low estimates observed in other parts of hare range (Hodges 2000).

 Hare densities tend to equalize in lodgepole stands during winter (Figure 5).
 I submit that the interplay between food, cover, and snow depth provides a plausible explanation for this pattern.
-Medium lodgepole stands apparently provide very little forage/cover for hares during summer as the canopy in these stands is generally ≥ 1 meter off the ground.
+Medium lodgepole stands apparently provide very little forage/cover for hares during summer as the canopy in these stands is generally ≥1 meter off the ground.
 However, in winter, accumulated snow may make that canopy available again to hares.
 Conversely, small lodgepole stands provide abundant food and cover during summer, but accumulated snow during winter brings hares closer to the crowns of the young trees, which then provide less cover.
 Spruce/fir stands probably provide adequate access to both food and cover during both summer and winter due to their uneven-aged, multi-layered structure.
 Like the summer estimates, density during the second winter was much lower than during the first winter.